alustan/alustan/README.md

  **Service-controller**

-- The `Service controller` installs argocd by default with option to pass in any of the supported argocd values in the controller helm chart.

-> If argocd is already installed in the cluster it skips installation

-- The `Service controller` extracts external resource metadata from **alustan cluster secret**, therefore it is expected that when provisioning your infrastructure the metadata should be stored in a secret with `label` **"alustan.io/secret-type": cluster** in namespace **alustan**
+- The `Service controller` extracts external resource metadata from **alustan cluster secret** annotations, therefore it is expected that when provisioning your infrastructure the metadata should be stored in annotations field of a secret with `label` **"alustan.io/secret-type": cluster** in namespace **alustan**

 > should have a labelkey `environment` and a value which is same as that specified in the **workspace field**